-Here's a refinement of our current 150 meter winder, in 2 versions.
+Described here is a refinement of our current 150 meter winder, in 2 versions.
 Can I be a bit pompous and call it the MBK150 Kite Winder...
 It will just make things easier later on if we have a number of these things lying around.

 Secondly, I go on to describe extra steps to turn the quick winder into something much nicer to handle and use.
 It looks a darn sight better too!
 This one can be called the Nice Winder.
-There's a picture of it up there.
+There's a picture of it down there.

 Now, I'm not an experienced wood-worker, so feel free to do the finishing work your own way if you can do a better job!